owlbarn/tutorial/book/algodiff/README.md

 This vector shows the direction and magnitude of maximum change of a multivariate function.

 ![Gradient field on a 3D surface](images/algodiff/gradient.png "gradient_example"){ width=60% #fig:algodiff:gradient_example}

+TODO: replace this image with that of owl-plplot

 One important application of gradient is the *gradient descent*, a widely used technique to find minimum values on a function.
 The basic idea is that, at any point on the surface, we calculate the gradient to find the current direction of maximal change at this point, and move the point along this direction by a small step, and then repeat this process until the point cannot be further moved.